medusajs/medusa/docs/content/advanced/backend/services/overview.md

 ---
-description: 'Learn what Services are in the Medusa server.
-Services represent bundled helper methods that you want to use across the server.'
+description: 'Learn what Services are in the Medusa backend.
+Services represent bundled helper methods that you want to use across the backend.'
 ---

 # Services